-It is best to plan to cross at the earliest indicated safe time to give yourself enough time to see everything before the tide turns and it is unsafe to return to the mainland.
-(Unless of course you wish to stay on the island)
+It is best to plan to cross over to Holy Island at the earliest indicated safe time to give yourself enough time to see everything before the tide turns and it is unsafe to return to the mainland.
+(Unless of course, you wish to stay on the island)

-It is possible to walk over to the island but it is recommended to only use the solid path alongside the causeway road.
+It is possible to walk over to Holy Island but it is recommended to only use the solid path alongside the causeway road.
 Again check the tides and only walk over and back during designated safe times as indicated on the link below.

-Also ALWAYS check local weather conditions as these can affect the tides (e.g. high winds)
+ALWAYS check local weather conditions as these can affect the tides (e.g. high winds)

-There is a car park as you near the village for all visitors.
+There is a huge car park near Holy Island village for all visitors.
 You will need CASH (coins) for the machine.
 This caught us out when we visited and we had to try to find someone who had change so make sure you have coins with you.